nielsbaloe/vertxui/README.md

     List.list("ccc", "c").filter(a -> a.length() > 2).map(t -> new Li(t)).foreachDoEffect(ul::append);

-## EventBus at server and client in pure java gives beautiful MVC
+### EventBus at server and client in pure java gives beautiful MVC

 The eventbus is available in Java at both sides.
 This is just like in GWT, but then without all the boilerplate nonsense.
-Just register the samen DTO at clientside and serverside to be received or send.
+Just register the same DTO at clientside and serverside to be received or send.
+This is easier then also facilitating which service the DTO should go to, the server can work it out.

 This project is just a few weeks old - so hang on - this will work 100% very soon, but not yet.
+Please check again later.

-The model+view client-side is:
+The model+view (browser):

     public class View {